What is deep breathing?

 While these benefits are widely known, the busy pace of life plus a sedentary work environment have conditioned many of us to take only quick, shallow breaths.
 Over time, this weakens the strength of our respiratory muscles.
 It also creates tension in the upper body that can alter our posture and undermine our health.

 If you’re a shallow breather, regular physical activity and brief sessions of respiratory muscle training can reverse these symptoms and help to improve your quality of life.

 How do we breathe?

-Your intercostal muscles, located between the ribs, assist your diaphragm by elevating your rib cage to allow more air to be taken into your lungs.
-Accessory muscles around your neck and collarbone assist the intercostals if breathing becomes impaired.
-These muscles, which include the sternocleidomastoid, serratus anterior, pectoralis minor and scalenes, all increase the speed and amount of movement your ribs are capable of.
+Your intercostal muscles, located between your ribs, assist your diaphragm by elevating your rib cage to allow more air into your lungs.
+Other muscles around your neck and collarbone assist the intercostals if breathing becomes impaired.
+These muscles include the sternocleidomastoid, serratus anterior, pectoralis minor, and scalenes.
+All of these increase the speed and amount of movement your ribs are capable of.

 How posture and breathing affect movement

-Reinforcing proper breathing
+Reinforcing proper breathing patterns

 There are many benefits to deep breathing.
 It helps to foster a sense of calm, reduce stress and anxiety levels, and lower blood pressure.
 In fact, deep breathing is the basis for all meditative and mindfulness practices.